Birding Guide Services in Southeastern Arizona

 - All prices are in US Dollars.

 - Payments are accepted in US Dollars only, by cash, check or money order.
-I can arrange PayPal and credit card payments in advance for a $5 fee.
+I can arrange a PayPal or credit card payment, for an additional fee of 10%.
+So, for example, a $50 deposit payment becomes $55, and a $300 balance payment becomes $330, and so forth.
 I do not accept wire transfers.

 - A $50 deposit per day is required at time of booking to secure your reservation, with the balance payable at the conclusion of your tour.
 In the case of a cancellation, deposits will be returned in full, but only if I can re-book the day/s.
 Reservations are not confirmed until a deposit has been received.
 Please note that, at certain times of the year, I am very busy and could book myself out multiple times per day, so it’s strictly a case of the first deposit received secures that date.
 Please don’t leave it until the last minute, for my sake and yours.